The Heiress and the Handyman

 As Andrew and Jodie work together they soon begin to like and respect each other.
 Can romance be far behind?
 That was a rhetorical question.
 Meanwhile, Sharon has a nice, funny, but heartwarming storyline.
 I can see why she took this part.
 She is not a dog person, but a dog at a shelter has caught Jodie’s eye, and Mom reluctantly adopts it for Jodie a week before Christmas as a surprise.
 Her antics in trying to hide it but not having the heart to leave it alone in the house is cute and sweet.
 Adorable dogs always elevate a Hallmark movie or any movie, for that matter.
 Unless the dog is in danger.
 The final solution to the business problem is clever and sensible.
 And Jodie lets her Mom keep the dog when she sees how attached they have grown to each other.

 This perfectly enjoyable story is capped off by a nice epilogue where we see the renewed success of the business and Andrew getting down on one knee to propose marriage.
 That is an increasingly rare conclusion to the romance end of these shows these days, and it was refreshing.
+Also, rarer than that, and also very refreshing, was a business owner who was smart and savvy.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 Merry Swissmas or A Christmas in Switzerland